-5) Child Accessible? – There is growing concern about the availability of e-cigarettes to children.
-Children in particular can be vulnerable to large quantities of nicotine to the point of it even being fatal.
-With many vendors operating online, it’s easier then ever for kids to anonymously order e-cigarettes online for use.
+5) Child Accessible? – There is growing concerned about the availability of e-cigarettes to children.
+Children, in particular, can be vulnerable to large quantities of nicotine to the point of it even being fatal.
+With many vendors operating online, it’s easier than ever for kids to anonymously order e-cigarettes online for use.
 Tobacco cigarettes are regulated in that no child under the age of 18 is legally allowed to purchase cigarettes, yet no such law exists for e-cigarettes due to a lack of regulation.

 6) Pricey – An e-cigarette may cost you a pretty penny.
 This gadget-like and James Bond-worthy device comes with a tag that may surprise you.
 Basic starter kits can range from $60 to as high as $150.
 Fragile e-cigarettes may require parts to be replaced when they break leading to further expenses.

 E-Cigarettes and vaporizers are shifting the ranks slowly but surely of tobacco smokers as more and more turn to vaping.
-As the FDA inches closer and closer to regulating this industry, high risk e-cigarette merchants must face the prospect of their industry becoming even more high risk or perhaps a degree closer to main stream.
+As the FDA inches closer and closer to regulating this industry, high-risk e-cigarette merchants must face the prospect of their industry becoming even more high risk or perhaps a degree closer to the mainstream.
 Close monitoring of any and all new information from the FDA will be crucial to business owners, merchants, and entrepreneurs in the e-cigarette industry.

 Looking for an e-cig merchant account?